twitter-archive/diffy/README.md

 from those comparisons.
 The premise for Diffy is that if two implementations of the service return “similar” responses for a sufficiently large and diverse set of requests, then the two implementations can be treated as equivalent and the newer implementation is regression-free.
+For a more detailed analysis of Diffy checkout this [blogpost](https://blog.twitter.com/engineering/en_us/a/2015/diffy-testing-services-without-writing-tests.html).

 ## How does Diffy work?